Viper-Gamer/Lemon/README.md

 1.Install git by typing "pkg install git"

-2.Download Lemon by typing "git clone https://github.com/Lemon-Hacking/Lemon
+2.Download Lemon by typing "git clone https://github.com/Viper-Gamer/viper

 3.Install it by executing "cd $HOME/Lemon && sh Install" without quotes.

-**How to use :-**
+**How to use :

-1.Run php by typing "sh php"
+1.Run php by typing "sh

 2.Run ssh by typing "sh ssh" and copy the link you get.
 [NEW SESSION]